-This week we have been working on dealing with the clutter that comes in every day with the mail- because if you don't have a sorting routine that you use right away when mail enters the house, and a place to put it after it once it is sorted- it ends up piling up all over your kitchen counters!
+Whether it's bills, advertisements, or catalogs- we all receive tons of mail!
+The question is- what do you do with it when it comes in?
+Do you have a system in place or does it pile up and create clutter?
+Because if you don't have a sorting routine that you use right away when mail enters the house, and a place to put it after it once it is sorted- it ends up piling up all over your kitchen counters!
 So today I am sharing my tips for mail organization that I use every day!

-Bills or mail addressed to me comes right to my desk.
+Bills or mail addressed to me goes in an inbox on my desk.
 Bills are put in a “Bills to Pay” file- which I deal with twice monthly.
-Any other mail of mine is opened immediately and dealt with- items are added onto my calendar, RSVPs are sent, etc. If I need to hang on to any of the paperwork- that goes onto our family command center board in my kitchen.
+Any other mail of mine is opened immediately and dealt with- items are added onto my calendar, RSVPs are sent, etc. If I need to hang on to any of the paperwork- that goes onto our family command center in my kitchen.

 Magazines and catalogs to look at later go into a bin in our family room- which I will enjoy looking through over the weekend.

-And junk mail goes right into a recycling bin that we keep on the floor of our pantry which is right next to our kitchen table.
+And junk mail goes right into a recycling bin.
 This helps to make sure that junk mail is disposed of immediately and never clutters our living space!

 Bonus Work #1: Reduce the Amount of Junk Mail You Receive!

-What newspapers and magazines do your receive that you no longer make the time to read?
+What newspapers and magazines do you receive that you no longer make the time to read?
 Cancel those subscriptions immediately which will save you both money as well as clutter!

 Bonus Work #2: Deal with Your Email Inbox Too!